niyatiagg/cs272-team-6-custom-env/README.md

 ## Overview
-Our custom environment [accident-v0] simulates a Car Accident scenario built on top of [Highway-Env](https://highway-env.farama.org/environments/highway/) and [Gymnasium](https://gymnasium.farama.org/).
+Our custom environment **'accident-v0'** simulates a **Car Accident** scenario built on top of [Highway-Env](https://highway-env.farama.org/environments/highway/) and [Gymnasium](https://gymnasium.farama.org/).
 Here are the novel customizations we have introduced into our environment -

 1. We have introduced a 2-car crash on the highway, halfway down the road, spread across 2 lanes.
 2. Although the location of the crash is fixed, the crash may occur in any 2 lanes chosen randomly.
 3. We have also modified the reward functions to better suit a highway crash scenario.
 ## Objective
 The main objective of the ego-vehicle is to react to the crash on the highway and respond appropriately in the following ways to ensure safe and efficient driving.

 1. Not colliding with other vehicles or the crashed  vehicles.
 2. Moving away from the crash lanes.

-3. Adjusting speed as it approaches crash, but ultimately driving at posted speed limits once away from crash zone.
+3. Adjusting speed as it approaches crash, but ultimately driving at high speed once away from crash.
 4. Not coming to a complete stop at any point.
 5. Not tailgating any vehicles at any point.
 6. Not driving off the road at any point.
 ## Reward Function
 Our reward function retains some rewards from the original highway_env and introduces a couple of additional rewards and penalties, adapted for a crash scenario.
 The rewards are designed to foster driving at high speed, on the rightmost lanes, and to avoid collisions.